A picture of Bernie Chang chairing a meeting at the RCOphth

 Faculty Members who are appointed for the advanced courses shall, in addition, indicate their areas of subspecialty interest and expertise.
 Members may be invited to help and advise with regard to writing course material and designing course programmes.

 Advisory Appointment Committees, or AACs, are recruitment panels used when hiring consultants and specialty doctors in Trusts across the UK.
-The College works with Trusts and other NHS bodies to approve job descriptions and send a volunteer College adviser to provide College guidance on the suitability of the applicants for appointment.
-Here you can find information about becoming an AAC representative and what Trusts need to provide to the College for recruitment.
+The College works with trusts and other NHS bodies to approve job descriptions and send a volunteer College adviser to provide College guidance on the suitability of the applicants for appointment.
+Here you can find information about becoming an AAC representative and what trusts need to provide to the College for recruitment.

 RCOphth’s role in AACs